yusufkarakaya/remote-clone/README.md

 #### Example:

-TweetWorld
+Remote Team clone home

-An application used to filter data form Twitter based on user preference, built with React, Redux, JavaScript, and CSS.
+An application used to built with React, JavaScript, and CSS.

-## Project Status
-(only necessary if incomplete)

 #### Example: